chingu-voyages/v50-tier3-team-21/README.md

 ## Team Documents

-You may find these helpful as you work together to organize your project.
+- TODO: Add contents of the Google Docs Team Document here You may find these helpful as you work together to organize your project.

 - [Team Project Ideas](./docs/team_project_ideas.md)